rsreza/Explanable-AI-for-Attribution-of-Weather-forecasts/README.md

 ## 📋 Overview

-The **FengWu XAI Comparison Framework** is a comprehensive explainability toolkit designed for the FengWu AI weather forecasting model.
+The **FengWu XAI Comparison Framework** is a comprehensive explainability code designed for the FengWu AI weather forecasting model.
 This framework implements and compares multiple state-of-the-art attribution methods to identify which atmospheric variables and regions most influence the model's predictions of 850hPa specific humidity.

 This code accompanies our paper: *"Comparative Analysis of Explainable AI Methods for Exploring the Attribution of Specific Humidity Forecasts based on the FengWu AI Weather Forecasting Model"* (submitted to "Computers and Geosciences").